abhimvp/Strides/README.md

 - Create the MonthlyView Component : main new component for our feature - In your src/pages/ folder, create a new file named `MonthlyView.tsx`.
 - Update Dashboard.tsx to Include Tabs: Now, we'll add the view switcher to your main dashboard page.
   - Open src/pages/Dashboard.tsx.Add a new state for the current view and the MonthlyView component.

+#### Allowing Edits to Past Check-ins

+- Allowing existing users to modify check-ins for past days, while restricting new users.
+- Update the Dashboard.tsx Component, We need to pass the isNewUser state down to our list components.Find where the `<TaskList>` component is rendered inside the .map() function.Add the isNewUser prop to it.
+- Update the TaskList.tsx Component : Now, we need to accept the isNewUser prop in the TaskList and pass it further down to each TaskItem , Update the TaskListProps interface to include isNewUser.Pass the prop down to the `<TaskItem>` component.
+- Update the TaskItem.tsx Component (The Main Fix).
+We update the logic on the check-in button itself.
+Update the TaskItemProps interface to include isNewUser.Find the check-in `<button>` and modify its disabled attribute.

 ### Notes-Frontend